 First, cook your rice.
 I use a rice cooker because when I try it on the stove it turns out gummy.
 Love the rice cooker!
 For best flavor, use chicken broth.
 You will be adding flavor later, so you can use water if you prefer.

 Next, cook your sausage.
 It should already be cooked, but you want to get it heated and seared, then add the chicken and onion.
 I use a cast iron pan for this.
-Sprinkle about 1 TBSP of Emeril’s cajun seasoning over your meat.
+Sprinkle about 2 tsp of cajun seasoning over your meat.
 More or less, depending how spicy you like it!

 Remove the meat from the pan and put the rice in the pan.
-Add a little bit of water (maybe 1/4 cup or so) and stir around to mix with the pan juices and make “dirty rice.”
+Add a little bit of water (maybe 1/4 cup or so) plus another 2-3 tsps cajun seasoning and stir around to mix with the pan juices and make “dirty rice.”

 Add the meat back into the pan with the rice and add the beans.
 Mix it all together and serve with veggies of your choice.
 Collard/mustard greens go well with this!

-Remember, try to stick with a 1 cup serving and supplement with greens or other veggies!
+Remember, try to stick with a 1/4 of the recipe and supplement with greens or other veggies!